Artex Removal Cost

 cracked asbestos artex ceiling

-Disturbing Artex can be dangerous, if contains asbestos.
+Disturbing Artex can be dangerous, especially if it contains asbestos fibres.
 For such reasons, this is not the type of job you want to do as a DIY project.

 Are hairline cracks in an artex ceiling something to be concerned about.
 They have, apparently been there for years and would polyfilla work?